 It is the last category that has garnered the most controversy as it appears this will substantially increase the number of patients in whom statin therapy is recommended.
 In addition, the accuracy of the risk estimator has been questioned.
 When the guidelines were released the risk estimator was available as a downloadable Excel spreadsheet which was very cumbersome to use (and did not work on my Mac).

 Today, the ACC announced that an iphone/ipad app version of the risk estimator was available on itunes .
 You can download it for free here.
-It’s pretty well done.
+(The app is now called ASCVD Plus) It’s pretty well done.
 You enter your age, race, gender, HDL (“good” cholesterol) and total cholesterol along with yes/no answers to whether you have diabetes, treatment for hypertension or are a smoker.

 Your 10 year risk of ASCVD appears as a percentage.

 In the example to the left, the individual (whose numbers are eerily similar to those of the skeptical cardiologist) has a 10 year risk of 6.2% compared to 5.2% for an individual with “ideal” risk factors.
 In this case, the 6.2% 10 year risk is below the proposed 7.5% cut point for treatment.
 (As a side note, this individual’s HDL rose from 53 to 80 when he switched from skim milk , egg-whites and low-fat processed food to full fat dairy, eggs and grass-fed beef.
 An HDL of 53 would raise the risk to 8.5% which would trigger a recommendation for statin therapy!)

 A lifetime risk is also given for those aged 20 to 59 years but the app seems flawed because in every case I entered the lifetime risk was 50% for the individual and 5% for the ideal risk factor individual